MattRyanCo/simple-urls-legacy/readme.txt

 == Changelog ==

 =======
+= 1.0.4  =
+* 05/27/2025
+* Add capability to reset click counter on any simple url.
+* 'Reset Clicks' to 0 from link edit screen or using Quick Edit hover navigation.
+*
 = 1.0.3  =
 * 12/16/2024
 * Updated Tested To vesion for WP 6.7.1
 * Applied wp_unslash correctly to url sanitization.
 * Corrected text domain setting in admin class.
 * Aligned license declaration between readme and plugin header.
 * Added license comment block.
 * Addressed issues with lengthy short description in header.
 * Added original contributors back into readme header.
 * Adjust loading of constants and get_plugion_data to accomodate WP 6.7 changes in text_domain loading.

 = 1.0.2  =
 * 11/13/2023
-* Updated Tested To vesion for WP 6.4.1
+* Updated Tested To version for WP 6.4.1
 * Added logic to pull plugin version from main file header

 = 1.0.1  =